ptdewey/pendulum-nvim/README.md

 - Logging to SQLite database (optionally)
 - Telescope integration
 - Get stats for specified project, filetype, etc. (Could work well with Telescope)
+- Nicer looking popup with custom highlight groups
+- Alternative version of popup that uses a terminal buffer and [bubbletea](https://github.com/charmbracelet/bubbletea) (using the table component)